 northlandz.com/santa

-The inside of the mini train museum has a holiday vibe, with snow, presents, lights and Christmas trees filling up the displays.
-You can meet Santa, who will take an outdoor train ride with you on the weekends.
+The inside of the mini train museum has a holiday vibe, with snow, presents, lights and Christmas trees filling the displays.
+Meet Santa when he takes an outdoor train ride with you on the weekends, spreading lots of Christmas cheer.

 Richland Village, Richland